maidiance/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    Authentication - we confirm the user is who they are with their username-password pair and store the token that is given to authorize them to do such things as view, edit, and delete articles from a database.

 2. What steps can you take in your web apps to keep your data secure?

+    Protect certain routes from unauthorized users and keep data editing or destruction behind authorization required routes.

 3. Describe how web servers work.

+    A web server is the software and hardware that uses HTTP to respond to requests, serving pages of HTML to (usually) browsers.
+They use DNS to understand where to send the client.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create is POST; Read is GET; Update is PUT; finally, Delete is DELETE.